JanuaryLabs/sdk-it/README.md

 Generate client SDKs from existing OpenAPI specifications with:

 - **Type Safety**: TypeScript support with accurate type definitions that match your API contracts.
-- **Isomorphic Design**: Generate SDKs for Node.js, browsers, and any runtime that runs JavaScript.
+- **Isomorphic Design**: Generate SDKs for Node.js, browsers, and any JavaScript runtime.
 - **Customizable Output**: Control the structure, style, and formatting of generated code.

 ### 2. OpenAPI Generation from TypeScript